osmlab/atlas-checks/scripts/cloud-check-control/README.md

 - `-f FORMATS --formats FORMATS` - A comma separated list of formats to use to determine the output format for Atlas Checks.
 (Default: 'flags')
 - `-m MEMORY,--memory MEMORY` - The Maximum amount of memory in GB for the Spark job to use.
 (Default: 256GB)
 - `-c COUNTRIES, --countries COUNTRIES` - A comma separated list of ISO3 country codes to perform the checks on.
+  `--project` - MapRoulette project name.
+  `--mrkey` - MapRoulette API key.
+You can find this in MapRoulette user settings.

 ### check